Nyasper/vue-notes-app/README.md

+# About this application

-# Español
+## Español

-Este es mi primer proyecto, es una aplicación para crear, editar, actualizar y eliminar(CRUD) notas que tienen un titulo y una descripcion.
-Incorpora un sistema de inicio de sesión para facilitar la gestión de notas asociadas a usuarios registrados.
-Las tecnologías que utilicé para realizar este proyecto fueron VUE JS para desarrollar toda la interfaz, y para las peticiones a la API de mi backend utilize la librería 'Axios'.
+En esta aplicación puedes crear una cuenta e iniciar sesión para crear, editar, actualizar y eliminar notas (CRUD) que tengan un "título" y una "descripción".

+Este proyecto se creó con Vue.js para el frontend, Hono.js con Cloudflare Workers para el backend y Turso para la base de datos.

+Características principales de la aplicación:

+- Registrarse e iniciar sesión
+- Ver, crear, editar y eliminar las notas asociadas a su usuario

-# English
+## English

-This is my first project, it is an application to create, edit, update and delete(CRUD) notes that have a title and a description.
-Incorporates a login system to facilitate note management associated with registered users.
-The technologies I used to carry out this project were VUE JS to develop the entire interface, and for requests to my API backend uses the 'Axios' library.
+In this application you can create an account and log in to create, edit, update, and delete (CRUD) notes that have a "title" and a "description".

+This project was created with Vue.js for the frontend, Hono.js with Cloudflare Workers for the backend, and Turso for the database.

+Main Features of the Application:

+- Register and login.
+- View, create, edit, and delete notes associated with your user.

 # SCREENSHOTS